-Government policy is for New Zealand to transition toward a low-emissions economy, making use of renewable electricity to replace fossil fuel use in transport and industrial heating.
+Government policy is for New Zealand to transition toward a low-emissions economy, including 100% renewable electricity to replace fossil fuel use in transport and industrial heating.
 Hydro will remain a significant component of the required increased power generation.
 There is thus a need to buffer any transformed economy against future dry years, given limited national hydro storage capacity of less than 4.5 TWh.
 Dry years happen from time to time and public calls for reduced electricity consumption were made in 1992, 2001, 2003 and 2008.
-Pumped storage at Lake Onslow is one option for dealing with dry years.
-Funding has been set aside for Onslow feasibility investigations, along with evaluating other energy storage options.
-Further information is in the NZ Battery web page.
+Pumped storage at Lake Onslow is presently one favoured option for providing backup power in future dry years.
+Onslow and other possible dry year alternatives are under current review and the next step is for a decision to be made on the preferred option – see the NZ Battery web page set up by MBIE.

 2. Onslow energy storage potential

 Energy storage at Onslow would be achieved by building an earth dam at the Teviot River outlet and raising the present 8.3 km2 Onslow reservoir to a higher level than its present 684 metres.
 Water would be pumped up into the Lake from either the Clutha River or Lake Roxburgh.
 The capacity to store energy (gravitational potential energy) depends on how much the lake water level is raised above the existing Onslow level of 684 metres.
 Fig. 1 shows the energy storage for an expanded Lake Onslow, for varying water level elevations.
 Fig. 2 shows the shoreline of Lake Onslow if raised to 680 metres.
 The NZ Battery web page shows the lake outline for 660 metres.
 The effective energy storage is also a function of the minimum operating level because it would be unlikely for environmental reasons to have drawdown right back to the original lake level.